 May sleep 11 to 14 hours in a 24-hour period (including naps)

-Speech development is very exciting for parents as they watch their children become social beings that can interact with others.
+Speech development is very exciting for parents as they watch their children become social beings who can interact with others.
 Speech at this age is becoming clearer and the child starts to form sentences.
-Every child develops speech at his or her own rate, but these are some of the common milestones in this age group:
+Every child develops speech at his or her own rate.
+But these are some of the common milestones in this age group:

 Says about 200 to 300 words

 Starts to put 3 words together (subject, verb, object), for example "Me want ball"

 Children may progress at different rates.
 But these are some of the common milestones children may reach in this age group: